Updated 08 October 2020

-To enter Denmark, tourists from the approved countries must show documentation of a valid booking for a minimum of 6 days on entry.
+Tourists entering Denmark are no longer subject to a minimum stay requirement and will no longer have to show documentation of a 6-night booking.
 If a tourist wishing to enter shows clear signs of sickness, for example a cough, fever, or similar, they will not be allowed to cross the border.

 Danish citizens are allowed to re-enter the country and visitors from other countries can now enter Denmark again under certain conditions.